 Responsibilities of the Public Information Office

 The Prince William County Police Department is responsible for, and dedicated to, keeping the community informed about crime and other police-related events that occur in the county.
-The Public Information Office serves as the direct link between the Prince William County community and the Police Department by corresponding with local media, and through this website and social media, to provide timely and accurate information to the public.
+The Public Information Office serves as the direct link between the Prince William County community and the Police Department through coordination with local media and by using multimedia platforms.
+These vital tools assist the department in providing timely and accurate information to the public.

 One of the responsibilities of the Public Information Office is to compile a daily incident report which is posted on this website every week day, Monday through Friday (with the exception of some holidays).
-The Public Information Office is also responsible for all internal and external department communications which include news releases of awards, and community partnering events.
-The Public Information Office also manages and updates the Department's website and social media pages: Facebook, Twitter and YouTube.
+The Public Information Office is also responsible for all external department communications which include news releases of department events and awards, as well as, community partnering events.
+The Public Information Office is also tasked with managing and updating the Department's website and social media pages: Facebook, Twitter and YouTube.

 Individuals or insurance companies wishing to obtain verification of a police report, should call the Prince William County Police Records Bureau at (703) 792-6562.
-If you are inquiring into a crime or incident you have heard about, please contact the Public Information Office at the information below.
+If you are inquiring into a crime or incident you have heard about, please contact the Public Information Office at the contact numbers provided below.